SonOfLilit/testing/index.md

 ## How would you test the ChatGPT backend?

-(the consumer app, _not_ the GPT API, which one of your dependencies)
+(the consumer app, _not_ the GPT API, which is one of your dependencies)

 ### Write some example test cases in pseudo-code